 ‘Every child deserves a champion, an adult who will never give up on them, who understands the power of connection and insists that they can become the best they can possibly be’ (Rita F. Pierson, Every Kid Needs a Champion, 2013)

 Our vision is that in every Pre-Formal classroom you will be able to see a motivation driven approach, a teacher who places the pupils needs at the centre of planning and provision and a dedicated team who work holistically to ensure each individual needs are met.

-Although the curriculum is based around the areas of Communication and Interaction, Cognition and Learning, Physical and Sensory and Social and Emotional, we adopt a cross curricular approach throughout the school day.
-We regularly review our curriculum to ensure that the sessions we offer are in line with current research and practice.
+We recognise the importance of a broad and balanced curriculum and appreciate that this will look different for each pupil.
+Although the curriculum is based around the four areas of need-Communication and Interaction, Cognition and Learning, Physical and Sensory and Social and Emotional we adopt a cross curricular approach throughout the school day.

 The timetable offers a rich and varied curriculum which includes: